Cryotherapy is the high-end recovery trend that can supercharge your performance and put muscle pain on ice.

 It involves the use of genuinely freezing temperatures to aid recovery and reduce musculoskeletal pain in a number of minutes.
 Whilst wearing your bathing suit, dry socks, slippers, and gloves provided you simply step into the specially designed CryoChamber.
 Then all that’s left to do is grin and bear it.

 How Does it Work?

-Once the treatment begins, you’ll be enveloped by a cold, dry mist of -140ºC.
-But don’t worry about frostbite, this actually only lowers your skin temperature to 5ºC.
+Once the treatment begins, you’ll be enveloped by a cold, dry mist at -90ºC.
+But don’t worry about frostbite, it actually only lowers your skin temperature to 5ºC.
 For around 180 seconds this ice-cold shock will shunt your body into the ‘fight or flight’ response.
 Blood flow is therefore forced away from the outer extremities to protect the major organs of the body.